Thermodynamics of ancilla-assisted erasure of quantum information: Beyond Landauer's limit

-The violation of Landauer's bound for $T > T_l$ occurs specifically due to the fact that $Q_M$ is independent of the temperature.
+The fact that Landauer's bound is not satisfied for $T > T_l$ occurs specifically because $Q_M$ is independent of the temperature.
 In the classical scenario of Landauer's principle, the amount of heat dissipated by the memory increases with the temperature of the environment such that Ineq.~(\ref{landauermemo}) is always fulfilled \cite{maru}.
+At this point, we call attention to the fact that this protocol {\it does not} represent a violation of Landauer's principle because the initial state of the reservoir is not completely thermal because it encompasses the pure ancilla.
 In Fig.~\ref{temperature} we display a map of $T_l$ as a function of the position of $\hat{\rho}^{(i)}_{M}$ in the Bloch sphere for states with $r = 0.5$.

 In order to make a correspondence between our approach and the classical Landauer scenario, in which one bit of information is erased, we have to consider the state of the memory as a classical bit, i.e., a completely mixed qubit state, $\hat{\rho}^{(i)}_{M} = \hat{\mathbb{I}}_M / 2$.
 This provides $r_z=r=0$, such that the limit temperature is given by $T_l = (\mathrm{ln} \, 4)^{-1} \Delta / k_B $.
 We observe that $T_l$ can be well below room temperature by choosing a small energy level spacing $\Delta$.
 For example, for Li Rydberg atoms with principal quantum number $n$ near 30, we have for the nearest transitions that $\Delta \approx 10$ cm$^{-1}$ ($\approx 1.986 \times 10^{-22}$ J) \cite{kleppner,saff}, which provides $T_l \approx 10$ K.